 If you want to avoid the crowds of Versailles but still see an opulent French chateau, then Chateau Fountainbleau is for you.
 Hey, that rhymes.
 LOL!

-We loved the history connected with this fabulous chateau that includes Napolean and Marie Antoinette.
-Wander the gorgeous grounds and tour the beautiful chateau before grabbing lunch in the cute little town of Avon.
-Read all about our time at Chateau Fountainbleau here.
+We loved the history connected with this fabulous chateau, including Napoleon and Marie Antoinette.
+Wander the gorgeous grounds and tour the beautiful chateau before grabbing lunch in the cute town of Avon.
+Read all about our time at Chateau Fontainebleau here.

 Mont Saint Michel Day Trip from Paris

 Head to the UNESCO World Heritage Island of Mont Saint Michel.
-Here you can learn all about the islands medieval history.
-You can tour the famous abbey and then walk the cobblestone streets before grabbing lunch in a romantic little cafe.
+Here you can learn all about the island’s medieval history.
+You can tour the famous abbey and walk the cobblestone streets before grabbing lunch in a romantic little cafe.

 Wine day Trip from Paris to Champagne

 Any wine lover would swoon to visit the French Champagne region.
-On this guided tour from Paris to Champagne, you will visit three wineries and enjoy tasting at each one.
+On this guided tour from Paris to Champagne, you will visit three wineries and enjoy tastings at each one.

-4 Day Paris Itinerary- Day 4
+4 Days in Paris- Day 4

-Visit the Louvre
+Visit the Louvre or Orsay Museum

 The Louvre is one of the most famous museums in the world and home to priceless works of art, including the infamous Mona Lisa.
 Did you know that the Louvre served as a royal palace until the 17th century?
 Just an interesting little fact.

-Buy your Louvre tickets in advance as the lines can get long!
+Buy your Louvre tickets in advance, as the lines can get long!

 Arc de Triomphe

-Just outside of the Louvre, you will find the Arc de Triomphe du Carrousel, one of three arcs commissioned by Napoleon to celebrate his military accomplishments.
+Just outside the Louvre, you will find the Arc de Triomphe du Carrousel, one of three arcs commissioned by Napoleon to celebrate his military accomplishments.

-Spend some time leisurely strolling the Champs Elysees.
+During your 4 days in Paris, spend some time leisurely strolling the Champs Elysees.
 This beautiful street is definitely famous for its high-end shops!
 Think Rodeo Drive in California!